Adarsh-g-s/TextClassification/ReadMe.md

 overall random forest is the algorithm of choice to make predictions on unseen data as it wins on both yardstick 1 and yardstick 2.
 Although it was not attempted, it would be interesting to see the average performance of classifiers after parameter tuning.

+### Text classification using Doc2Vec

+Doc2Vec builds semantic representation of documents in the latent space.
+Gensim has been used to generate the tagged representation of the documents.
+The tagged training documents have been further used to build a doc2vec model and infer vector is used to represent the train and test documents, before training the machine learning (Random Forest) model.
+The obtained predictions on the test set are stored in the "test_predicted_doc2vec.csv" file.